 The Emergency Nursing Program (ENP) prepares Registered Nurses for professional practice in the emergency department.
-This performance-based certification supports Registered Nurses to advance their clinical judgment, critical thinking, and clinical leadership to work collaboratively with the Interprofessional team to provide best practice guidelines.
+This performance-based program supports Registered Nurses to advance their clinical judgment, critical thinking, and clinical leadership to work collaboratively with the Interprofessional team to provide best practice guidelines.
 By gaining a broader insight through the Emergency Nursing Program, Registered Nurses will become more proficient in providing the patient/family with quality, safe care in the Emergency Department setting.

 The program utilizes a conceptual learning approach in developing the Registered Nurse to care for patients with low to high acuity emergencies.
 The program has been designed with 10 Modules which organize knowledge and skills into concepts that are then applied to real-life emergency situations.
 Learners study a concept, then actively apply the concept to emergency case studies and simulation.
 Each concept is then integrated with others so, by the end of the program, graduates can apply all concepts to patient’s emergency presentations.
 This is an active, learner-centred approach that fosters critical thinking and a deeper understanding of clinical knowledge by building on previous knowledge.
 In turn, learners are better prepared to meet the dynamic and complex needs of patients in the emergency setting.